amigrave/git-qdiff/README.md

 Once installed, you should be able to use this command from any git repository:

-    git qdiff
+    $ git qdiff

 And this should launch your favorite difftool:

 ![screenshot](https://github.com/amigrave/git-qdiff/raw/master/screenshot.png)

-Of course you can use the same notations as you would with `git diff`:
+Of course you can use the same notation as you would with `git diff`:

 ```bash
 # Show both staged and unstaged changes